How to relocate employees to London

 Having a valid visa for your employee is not only a necessity for permanent work, but also to rent in the UK!
 This might come as a surprise – read our article on whether employees can rent before they have a visa.

-The next thing you need to decide is how much support you want to provide your employee.
+The next thing you need to decide is how much support you want to provide your employee with.
 Different businesses have different policies, or rules.
-There isn’t one solution for all – budget will be an important consideration, but not the only one (and we speak from experience).
+If your business hasn’t set up any policies yet, you will find a few pointers below.

 We are slightly biased, but generally it is a good idea to provide some support so that:

-Of course, relocation services have a cost, but this is minimal compared to having to replace a valued member of staff who, surely, has specific competences and/or experience which you value highly, otherwise you would not have started the effort of relocating her or him.
-Our article on why relocations don’t have to break the bank could put your mind (and budget!) at ease.
+Of course, relocation services have a cost, but this is minimal compared to having to replace a valued member of staff who, surely, has specific competences and/or experience which you value highly – otherwise you would not have started the effort of relocating her or him (and you wouldn’t be reading this!).

 The support you can provide to your employee can cover:

 Check out our case study on how we helped a reluctant employee make a final decision in favour of relocating to London, by using an orientation tour.
-This can be a wise investment for your key people!
+This can be a wise investment for your key people, especially if they have a family!

 Check out our article on the 5 pitfalls assignees should avoid when relocating to London, so they don’t end up making the wrong choices.